 Good Government

-- Demand that bills be posted online 48 hours before a vote is to be taken that bill.
+- Demand that bills be posted online 48 hours before a vote is to be taken on that specific bill.

 Good Government